 Impact on the existing architecture:

-The following capabilities are used to support GI-DS-lite
+The following capabilities are used to support GI-DS-lite:

-- Softwire tunneling on SGi, between the PDN Gateway and CGN
+- Softwire tunneling on SGi, between the PDN Gateway and CGN, for instance:

 - GRE w/ GRE-key extensions (or alternative schemes, such as MPLS) tunnelling to/from the Carrier Grade NAT.

-.
+- MPLS VPNs using attachment circuits as per [20] between the PE devices and PDN Gateway, and between the PE devices and CGN.

+- MPLS VPNs using MPLS between PDN Gateway and CGN.

+The following capabilities are used to support GI-DS-lite using GRE:

 - Procedures for the PDN Gateway to support UE with overlapping IPv4 addresses

 A tunnel with the appropriate encapsulation mode needs to be setup between the PDN Gateway and the CGN.
 It is established at the system startup time and is enabled based on the configuration.